 - Joint Issues

 It’s great that we can help solve health problems with meds, but you won’t need them if you stay healthy in the first place!
 Savings will vary based on your health insurance, how often you get a refill, and other factors, but there is no denying that not needing to pay for medications is cheaper than paying for them at all.

-Insurances are an expense we all have, and we hope never to use or at least use as little as possible.
-The two insurances most of us have are health insurance and life insurance.
+Insurances are an expense we all have, and we hope never to use it or at least use it as little as possible.
+The two insurances most of us have health insurance and life insurance.
 Being healthy can help save money with both.